-Like every industry, the airlines have developed their own jargon and slang terms to use.
-Perhaps it is to not make something said aloud known to us common passengers, or maybe they’ve just used these terms enough as to be unable to separate these words and phrases from their vocabulary.
+Like every industry, airlines have developed their own jargon, neologisms, and slang terms to use.
+Perhaps it is to not make something said aloud known to us common passengers, or maybe they’ve just used these terms enough as to be unable to separate these words and phrases from their everyday vocabulary.

-Here are some interesting words and phrases that pilots, flight attendants, and other airline staff (and even passengers) have adopted and created and use now as their own lingo and slang:
+Here are some interesting words and phrases from our travel glossary that pilots, flight attendants, and other airline staff (and even passengers) have adopted and created and use now as their own lingo and slang:

 A/C – Crew-speak for the aircraft.